 Pickup/Drop Off Laundry

-Arrangements have been made for a laundry service from Monday 23 June from the Quickie Lickie Laundry (phone 295-6097) or Walter or Rosie Cross or 295-3016.
+Arrangements have been made for a laundry service from Tuesday 21st to Friday 24th June from the Especially For You Laundry (phone 297-5555) or Greg on 338-8343.

-Laundry will be collected from the RBYC Flagpole at 5 pm starting on 23 June.
-The last pickup will be Thursday 26 June and the last delivery will be Friday June 27.
-Laundry should be placed in bags clearly marked with the name of the yacht.
-Yachtsmen are responsible for being at the Club to RECEIVE AND PAY for their laundry.
+Laundry will be collected from the RBYC Flagpole at 3 pm starting on Tuesday June 19.
+The last pickup will be Friday June 22 at 3pm and the last delivery will be Saturday 23 June at 9pm.

 Card/Coin Operated Laundry

 Quickie Lickie Laundromat, 74 Serpentine Road (295-6097)

 5 minutes walk from RBYC.
 Monday to Saturday 6am – 10pm, Sunday 6am – 6pm.

 Water is available from various outlets along the RBYC dock and is included in the berth fee.

 Fuel is available at the Pearman Watlington Marine Filling Station telephone 295-3185 just west of the RBYC marina.
 Note that the maximum draft at low tide is 10 ́.
 This service station is open from 8:00am to 6:00pm Monday through Saturday and 8:00am to 5:00pm on Sunday.
 Bagged ice available.
 Fuel can be purchased by credit card 24/7.